-I don’t eat doughnuts (or donuts) all year long until autumn rolls around.
+It’s the weirdest thing ever.
+I don’t eat doughnuts/donuts all year long until autumn rolls around!

-January through August, they don’t cross my mind even once; they’re a non-issue as far as temptation goes.
+January through August, they don’t cross my mind even once.
+They’re a non-issue as far as temptation goes.
 Then September hits and all I can think about is how badly I want an apple fritter, bear claw, Boston cream, or my all-time favorite, a French cruller.

 I know there’s no rhyme or reason to it; it’s just one of my quirks.